 What is your ideal buyer’s age?
 Favorite hobbies?
 Job?
 Lifestyle?
 Income level?

 In addition, while you’ll hopefully be teaching a topic that you’re passionate about and that you enjoy discussing, it’s essential that you determine what it is that that your audience wants to actually learn when deciding on your course content.
-You’ll also want to be sure that your product offers something different from what similar courses may offer to help you stand out from the competition.
+You’ll also want to be sure that your product offers something different from what similar courses may provide to make you stand out from the competition.

 Throughout the process of structuring your online course, think about how many categories and subcategories you’d like to include and ensure that the order of the different video modules is logical for your students.